rsksmart/devportal-1.0/kb/rbank.md

 ### Market creation

 If you are the administrator of RBank, you can create markets, by relating a token that complies with the ERC20 standard to a new contract in RBank of the Market type.
-To do this, you must log in with the administrator account in your browser wallet (Metamask or Nifty) and RBank will show you the administration view with the current markets.
+To do this, you must log in with the administrator account in your browser wallet (Metamask) and RBank will show you the administration view with the current markets.
 Click on "Add new market" at the top right.

 ![RBank - AdvancedAdminDashboard](/assets/img/kb/rbank/AdvancedAdminDashboard.jpg)